lingjzhu/slime_doc/apptainer.md

    Note that this process consumes a lot of memory.
 Please submit this job through `sbatch`.

-### (Optional) If you can find a docker container that satisfies your need.
+### (Optional) If you can't find a docker container that satisfies your need.
 You can install a virtual enviroment using the above container.
  - Create a temporary home directory
     ```
     mkdir /project/6080355/lingjzhu/llm/home
     ```
- - 3.2.
-Run your container
+ - Run your container
     ```
     apptainer shell -C --home /project/6080355/lingjzhu/llm/home -W $SLURM_TMPDIR -B /home:/cluster_home -B /project -B /scratch local_env.sif
     ```